-(b).
-These pro forma adjustments will be made to facilitate the Council’s review of the prospective rate design of the 2019 AMI Revenue Requirements and whether the AMI Customer Charge rate design used in the interim recovery methodology shall become permanent, or an alternative rate design methodology shall be implemented, including consideration of an increase in ENO’s existing customer charge(s), among others. .
-Should the Council decide to modify the rate design, such alternative rate design would continue the contemporaneous collection of the revenue requirement contemplated in Schedule A for the same period prescribed by rates in Schedule A through the end of the AMI deployment.
-Also, to the extent that the Council and the Company are able to agree on the implementation of a Formula Rate Plan as a result of the 2018 Rate Case, the actual AMI Customer Charge Revenues collected per Schedule A and the costs incurred to implement AMI will be included in the Evaluation Report of the Company’s FRP retail revenue excess or deficiency.
-For example, if the Company submits an FRP report for the 2019 Evaluation Period, the Company would include all AMI costs along with all revenue received through the AMI Customer Charges.

-To the extent that the interim Declining AMI Customer Charges rate design methodology is not made permanent, the permanent rate design method of recovery authorized by the Council shall commence contemporaneously with the implementation of rates resulting from the 2018 Rate Case.
+As part of ENO’s 2018 Rate Case filing, ENO’s cost of service studies filed therein shall include and allocate AMI-related costs and savings, including proforma adjustments.

 Irrespective of the rate design method for recovery of the AMI Revenue Requirements, the parties agree that a 15-year useful life (equating to a depreciation rate of 6.67%) for the AMI assets is reasonable for ratemaking purposes.

-To the extent that the interim Declining AMI Customer Charges are permanently adopted in the 2018 Rate Case, ENO and the Advisors agree that the Declining AMI Customer Charges are limited to the amounts set forth on Schedule “A.” Specifically, the declining AMI Customer Charges as reflected in Schedule “A” will not be adjusted for any true-up of revenues from the AMI Customer Charges to the actual revenue requirements resulting from the related costs.
-Further, the Company will not defer any surplus or deficiency in revenues related to such a true-up as either a regulatory liability or regulatory asset.

-The Company is authorized to implement an opt-out policy for residential customers as described in Mr. Lewis’s Direct Testimony, and the Company will make a compliance filing prior to meter deployment for approval of the opt-out fees consistent with the methodology described by Mr. Lewis.
+The Company is authorized to implement an opt-out policy for residential customers as described in Mr. Lewis’s Direct Testimony, and the Company will make a compliance filing in 2018 prior to meter deployment for approval of the opt-out fees consistent with the methodology described by Mr. Lewis, which shall be designed to avoid the shifting of opt-out-related costs from opt-out customers to AMI customers.
 The Parties in this case will convene a technical conference within 6 months of approval of this Stipulation for the purpose of reaching consensus on a methodology and calculation of the opt-out charge designed to avoid cost shifting between AMI customers and opt-out customers.

-ENO will file semi-annual (every six months) reports on the progress of the AMI deployment, with the first report being due August 15, 2019 and concluding with a final report six months after the AMI deployment is complete.
+ENO will file semi-annual (every six months) reports on the progress of the AMI deployment, with the first report being due August 15, 2018 and concluding with a final report six month after the AMI deployment is complete.

-The Parties also agree to convene a technical conference within 6 months of this Stipulation to discuss whether there is any potential to combine the AMI Customer Education Program with the existing Energy Smart Behavioral Pilot Program.
+The Parties also agree to convene a technical conference within 3 months of this Stipulation to discuss whether there is any potential to combine the AMI Customer Education Program with the existing Energy Smart Behavioral Pilot Program.